+This supplement provides details of the luminescence dating methods and results, as well as details about each indicator for each paleoseismic event in the 18th Avenue trench.

 DETAILS OF THE LUMINESCENCE DATING METHOD AND RESULTS

 K-feldspar grains of 175–200 µm diameter were isolated from the sedimentary samples under dim amber LED light conditions.
 Subsamples were wet-sieved and separated by density with lithium metatungstate (ρ <2.565 g/cm3; Rhodes, 2015).
 Luminescence measurements were carried out using a TL-DA-20 Risø automated reader equipped with a single-grain IR laser (830 nm, at 90% of 150 mW; Bøtter-Jensen et al., 2003) and a 90Sr/90Y beta source.
 Emissions were detected using a photomultiplier tube with the IRSL signal passing through a Schott BG3- BG39 filter combination.
 Samples were mounted on aluminum single-grain discs with 100 holes.
 The gamma dose-rate was measured in situ using a calibrated, portable NaI gamma spectrometer, except for one sample (L11).